"We left our country for our country's good"

 By day the convicts worked in heavy chains, including a neck collar, and were punished on the spot for trivial offences.

-Strict new regulations issued in 1867 under this Act were influenced by the British Prisons Act 1865, which resulted from public demand for more severe measures following an increase in street violence in England in the early 1860s.
+Strict new regulations issued in 1867 were influenced by the British Prisons Act 1865, which resulted from public demand for more severe measures following an increase in street violence in England in the early 1860s.

 The aim of the British Act was deterrence through fear.
-The House of Lords, the upper house in the British Parliament, used the phrase
+The House of Lords used the phrase

 "hard labour, hard fare, and a hard bed."
-The regulations introduced in NSW in 1867 were designed to put into effect, in the spirit of severity characteristic of the British Act of 1865, the blend of the separate and silent systems which evolved in British prisons.
+The regulations introduced in NSW in 1867 were designed to put into effect, the separate and silent systems which evolved in British prisons, where inmates were kept in single cells and not allowed to communicate with each other.

-Under the new regulations all prisoners served one-twelfth or 12 months (whichever was the lesser) of their sentences in the separate system.
+Under the new regulations all prisoners served one-twelfth or 12 months (whichever was the lesser) of their sentences in this separate system.

 Allegations of cruel treatment at Berrima gaol led to a Royal Commission into the gaol in 1878.